Category

 1. Tap your existing networks

 The saying, ‘It’s not what you know, but who you know’, has never been more apt when it comes to finding your first (and next) freelance gig.
+This is by far one of the best ways to find freelance writing jobs for beginners.

 Personal connections play a huge role in accessing freelance opportunities.